 Putting it Together

-We can now plot all of the methods we described above together and see how they compare.
+We can now plot all the methods we described above together and see how they compare.
 Note that they follow roughly the same shape and magnitude.

 We offer explanations for some of the minor differences below: